-Knowing how to compare smartphone processors is good skill to have.
+Knowing how to compare smartphone processors is a good skill to have.
 This is especially important when choosing a new phone.

 Why?
 Well because there are many options on the market and everyone would like to get their money’s worth.
-It also pops up in arguments, as people tend to argue online or offline that their favourite phones have the best SoCs.
+It also pops up in arguments, as people tend to argue online or offline that their favorite phones have the best SoCs.

 There are also instances where you may want to educate a friend about SoCs.
 At some point in that conversation, they will need to be taught about how to compare smartphone processors.